 MA Solo/Dance/Authorship (SODA)

 All further information and the application documents can be found on the website of the Universität der Künste Berlin >

-The MA Solo/Dance/Authorship (SODA) is a practice-led Master degree that explores body- and movement based performative practice within a two-year, full-time program focusing on students’ individual trajectory.
-It seeks to provide a transdisciplinary research frame for graduates and professionals who wish to challenge, extend and transform their artistic practice within an academic structure.
+The MA Solo/Dance/Authorship (SODA) is a practice-led master’s degree that explores body- and movement-based performative practice within a two-year, full-time program focused on students’ individual research trajectories.
+It seeks to provide a transdisciplinary frame for graduates and professionals who wish to challenge, extend and transform their artistic practice within an academic structure.
+A lively and supportive environment encourages students to develop their specific realities and concerns through different research approaches in and beyond the arts.

+MA Solo/Dance/Authorship (SODA)